-- (2) These amounts reflect the grant value of the options when granted.
+- (3) These amounts reflect the grant value of the options when granted.
 The grant date fair value of stock options is calculated by Meridian using the Black-Scholes methodology.
 On advice from Meridian, North West has chosen to use the Black-Scholes model as the methodology for calculating the fair value of the options granted as this methodology is commonly used by issuers.
 The Black-Scholes fair value factor was multiplied by the volume weighted average closing price of the Shares on the TSX for the five trading days immediately preceding the grant date and divided by the target compensation for each NEO to calculate the number of options to grant to each eligible participant.
-See "OUTSTANDING EQUITY BASED AWARDS" on page 78 of this Circular for details. - (3) Represents the dollar value of all amounts earned for services performed during the fiscal year that are related to awards under non-equity incentive plans and all earnings on any such outstanding awards.
-See annual STIP Awards on pages 58-64, 71 and 74 of this Circular for details. - (4) See table called "Pension Benefits" for details. - (5) See table called "All Other Compensation" for details. - (6) Mr. Kennedy does not receive compensation in his capacity as a Director. - (7) Mr. McConnell transferred to the United States in July 2019.
-His salary is US\$480,000 was translated to Canadian dollars using an average rate of 1.3246.
-Prior to his transfer Mr. McConnell's annual salary was CAD\$480,000 in 2019. - (8) Mr. Yeo joined North West in September, 2018 in the role of President, Canadian Retail.
-His annual base salary in 2018 was \$350,000. - (9) Mr. Merasty joined North West in May 2018 in the role of Executive Vice President and Chief Development Officer.
-His annual base salary in 2018 was \$425,000. - (10) Mr. Yeo received a one-time special grant of PSUs upon hire with a grant date value of \$100,000.
-This grant attracts dividend equivalents and one-third of the accumulated value will vest after each year starting with January 31, 2019, one-third on January 31, 2020 and the final one-third on January 31, 2021.
-The accumulated PSUs are settled in Shares.
-No additional LTIP grant was awarded to Mr. Yeo in 2018. - (11) Mr. Merasty received a one-time special grant of PSUs upon hire with a grant date value of \$257,096.
-This grant attracts dividend equivalents and one-third of the accumulated value will vest after each year starting with January 31, 2019, one-third on January 31, 2020 and the final one-third on January 31, 2021.
-The accumulated PSUs are settled in Shares.
-No additional LTIP grant was awarded to Mr. Merasty in 2018.
+See "OUTSTANDING EQUITY BASED AWARDS" on page 78 of this Circular for details. - (4) Represents the dollar value of all amounts earned for services performed during the fiscal year that are related to awards under non-equity incentive plans and all earnings on any such outstanding awards.
+See annual STIP Awards on pages 59 and 60 of this Circular for details. - (5) See table called "Pension Benefits" for details. - (6) See table called "All Other Compensation" for details. - (7) Mr. McConnell was appointed President and Chief Executive Officer on August 1, 2021.
+Prior to his appointment as President and Chief Executive Officer, Mr. McConnell was President, International Retail.
+Mr. McConnell's compensation in 2021 is based on the time he spent in each role.
+Prior to August 1, 2021, Mr. McConnell was located in Boca Raton, Florida and his compensation was translated from U.S. dollars to Canadian dollars using an average rate of 1.2526 in 2021, 1.3390 in 2020 and 1.3246 in 2019.
+Mr. McConnell does not receive compensation in his capacity as a Director. - (8) Mr. Caldwell joined North West in September 2021, in the role of President, Canadian Retail. - (9) Mr. Hill was appointed President, Alaska Commercial Company in August 2021.
+Prior to this appointment, Mr. Hill was Vice President, Procurement and Marketing, Alaska Commercial Company.
+Mr. Hill's compensation was translated from U.S. dollars to Canadian dollars using an average rate of 1.2526 in 2021 and 1.3390 in 2020.
+In 2019, Mr. Hill was in the role of Vice President, Strategy and Special Projects located in Canada. - (10) Mr. Proctor joined North West in May 2021 in the role of President, Cost-U-Less and Riteway Foods.
+Mr. Proctor's compensation was translated from U.S. dollars to Canadian dollars using an average rate of 1.2526 in 2021. - (11) Mr. Kennedy retired as President and Chief Executive Officer effective August 1, 2021.
+Mr. Kennedy did not receive compensation in his capacity as a Director.